AMD Ryzen Threadripper X399 motherboards compared: Specs, prices, and features

 For the first time in a long time, AMD is battling Intel for high-end desktop supremacy with its Ryzen Threadripper processors.
 Its chosen weapon?
-Cores, cores, and more cores, culminating in the monstrous 16-core, 32-thread Threadripper 1950X.
+Cores, cores, and more cores, culminating in the monstrous 16-core, 32-thread Threadripper 1950X ($999 on Amazon).
 But cramming that much hardware into a chip means bigger chips, and bigger chips need bigger sockets.
 Enter the new AMD X399 motherboards.

 All X399 motherboards revolve around the gargantuan TR4 socket, and thus aren’t compatible with mainstream Ryzen processors.
 But on the flip side, Threadripper systems can tap into capabilities that the rest of AMD’s CPU lineup can’t—quad-channel memory support, eight DIMM slots, and a whopping 64 PCI-E lanes, most notably.
 Those robust features come at a price though, as X399 motherboards can cost even more than Intel’s pricey Extreme Edition boards.

-Here’s a look at the specs, price, and features of every X399 motherboard available for AMD Threadripper’s launch, along with some helpful talk about X399 CPU coolers.
-If you’ve got questions about the chips themselves, be sure to check out PCWorld’s comprehensive Ryzen Threadripper explainer for all the info you need to know.
+Here’s a look at the specs, price, and features of every X399 motherboard available for AMD Threadripper CPUs, along with some helpful talk about X399 CPU coolers.
+If you’ve got questions about the chips themselves, be sure to check out PCWorld’s in-depth Threadripper 1950X review, as well as our overall Ryzen Threadripper explainer.

 Threadripper CPU coolers for X399 motherboards

-Note: Editor’s note: This living article was last updated on November 20, 2017 to add the MSI X399 SLI Plus and more details about the Asus ROG Strix X399-E.